gyanesh94/USC_CSCI_571_Web_Technologies/Ebay-Product-Search-Angular/assignment_description/README.md

 - If this **button is enabled and clicked**, the **page will be taken to the Product detail tabs**.
 - After a **product details search is performed**, the **corresponding product row in the results table should be highlighted** to indicate the product whose details are displayed in the Details tabs (Figure 8).
 - Once you move to Wish List disable that again
+- Both wish list and results have a separate detail button.
+If you select a product the detail button in results view remains enabled till clear, because there will always be one product selected.
+In Wish List view if a product is selected it will remain enabled till a product is selected and selected product is not deleted [@779](https://piazza.com/class/jptzz79d354gb?cid=779).
   - ![](./images/figure_8.png)